Lissy93/awesome-privacy/README.md

 [NextCloud Bookmarks](https://apps.nextcloud.com/apps/bookmarks) has several community browser extensions, inducing [FreedomMarks](https://addons.mozilla.org/en-US/firefox/addon/freedommarks/) (Firefox) and [OwnCloud Bookmarks](https://chrome.google.com/webstore/detail/owncloud-bookmarks/eomolhpeokmbnincelpkagpapjpeeckc) (Chrome).
 Finally, [Turtl Notes](https://turtlapp.com) has excellent link saving functionality built-in

-[RainDrop](https://raindrop.io) is a fully-featured all-in-1 bookmarking and web-snip suit.
+[RainDrop](https://raindrop.io) is a fully-featured all-in-1 bookmarking and web-snip suite.
 It has a beautiful UI, good data controls and some very handy integrations and features.
 Available on desktop, mobile, web and through a browser extension.
 The catch is that it is not open source, there is a free and premium plan, but no option for self-hosting.

 #### Word of Warning
 Strip out unneeded GET parameters if they reveal any device or referrer information, so as to not inadvertently allow a website to link your devices.
 [ClearURLs](https://gitlab.com/KevinRoebert/ClearUrls) may help with this.